Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-deletes the directory my-first-directory from tmp changes the working directory to the previous one
+changes the working directory to the previous one lists the files in the current, working and boot directory